mgierschdev/WebApiAngularTask/README.md

 - A <b>Backend</b> (Server side) .Net 6.0  API endpoints for the CRUD
     - The Backend was developed according to the [<b>D</b>omain <b>D</b>riven <b>D</b>esign](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice)(DDD) microsoft specification.
 There are three projects-libraries API / Domain / Infrastructure, inside the UserBackend folder, each one with the corresponding responsability.
     - The API depends on the Domain and the Infrastructure, the Infrastructure on the Domain, the Domain does not depend on any and contains all the buss logic and validations.
+    - The data store uses for the demo was the In memory database, to not create an additional service for the demo project, it uses the same methods as the normal database mapping (ContextDB inside the infrastructure package).
     - The validation of the backend fields was done using the [fluent validation sintax](https://docs.fluentvalidation.net/en/latest/).
-- A Docker composer composer file to orchestrate both services with a single command, each service contains it's own Dockerfile to start the service.
+- A Docker compose file to orchestrate both services with a single command, each service contains it's own Dockerfile to start the service.
 - This repository contains 2 branches, one for development and one for the final release

 ### <b>To start with Docker</b>: